chicorycolumn/SentenceCreation-BE/README.md

 To test the program with logs run `npm t`
 To test program without logs, run `npm t r`
-To log only special logs, type 1, `npm t r1`
+To log only special logs, type 1, `npm t r1` whereas for type 2 it's `r2`, and so on.
-To log only special logs, type 2, `npm t r2`, and so on up to 5.
+To log only test ending printout, `npm t t`.